piotr-szuberski/contrail-windows-docs/doc/For developers/Developer guide/Research/Experiment_dockerized_builder_using_ansible.md

-# Dockerized builder using ansible
+# Failed experiment: dockerized builder using ansible

 This document describes what _would_ be needed create a builder docker image (for building vrouter agent and extension)